 Is there a way for me to speak with the crew before I head to the site?
 How can I keep up with the hawkwatch once I go home?

 We run Facebook groups for each fall migration site where crew members post updates throughout the season.
 If you have a question about getting to the site or planning your trip, your best bet is to post in our groups.
 Here is a list of our groups…

 We post our daily counts on Dunkadoo and HawkCount.
 Links to each site’s Dunkadoo are on the site webpages.
 Reports for the season are typically posted the following spring on our website's Reports and Publications page.

 How are you keeping your crew, visitors, and birds safe from COVID-19 and Avian Influenza?

 HWI encourages visitors to check and follow both CDC and local guidelines for pandemic-related safety steps if they plan to visit an HWI migration site.
 If you, or someone close to you, are experiencing symptoms consistent with COVID-19, please reschedule your visit.
 We also ask that you respect the comfort level and any distancing or other requests made by our crew and other visitors.
 Additional protocol may be enacted depending on the status of Avian Influenza this fall.
-We will update this page throughout the season with further developments.
+As a result, visitors will not be able to release raptors.
 If you are lucky enough to see a raptor in hand prior to release at one of our sites, we ask visitors also to wear a mask and sanitize when in close proximity to wild birds.